GSA/digitalgov.gov/content/resources/2/inventory-data-gov-guide.md

 <ol start="2">
   <li>
-    <span style="font-weight: 400"> Â Â Who do we email to request our organization be created?</span>
+    <span style="font-weight: 400">   Who do we email to request our organization be created?</span>
   </li>
 </ol>